 This workshop is for you who have already played a bit of Nordic/Scandinavian music and would like to build and expand on previous experiences.
 You will learn tunes by ear (but sheet music will be available) and we will focus on different types of polskas and other types of tunes, looking especially at how to achieve a truly danceable rhythm – yes, the harp is an excellent instrument for dance music! – and work a lot with the left hand.

 Here, you will learn many different ideas and tricks that you can use (on all kinds of music – not only Nordic!) when coming up with your own arrangements.
 You will first learn an easy melody by ear, and we’ll use that to build a complete arrangement with accompaniment, ornaments, variations, left hand technique, and so on.
-Also, Erik will show you some patented “party tricks” he has come up with over the years – for example how to extend the range of your harp, how to change the sound of the instrument, how to use strumming and vibrato, how to use the levers in cool ways – and much more…
+And you will learn some patented “party tricks” I have come up with over the years – for example how to extend the range of your harp, how to change the sound of the instrument, how to use strumming and vibrato, how to use the levers in cool ways – and much more…

 Yes, yes, I know - playing scales sound about as inviting as root canal work.
 But it doesn't have to be!
 Erik will show you how to easily set your harp in a specific scale, or "key", or "mode" - you will also learn the difference between these terms - and learn how to instantly get that "Nordic" sound in your playing!
 You’ll learn different modes from different regions and what separates them – and experience the totally different flavours they each create.
 We will also try out some improvisation in the Nordic style!

 In this workshop, we will take a look at European music from the 13th to 15th centuries and how to adapt it to the harp.
 Historical harps are welcome but not necessary – the tunes will work equally well on all types of harps!
-Sources may include the Spanish song collections Cantigas de Santa Maria and Llibre Vermell, as well as music of the troubadours and maybe even a piece or two from the Nordic countries.
-Apart from playing the tunes, we’ll look at accompaniment and arrangement possibilities and briefly discuss the pitfalls of recreating medieval music in the first place.
+Apart from medieval music in general (an overview), I offer a vast array of specialized topics: Music of the Troubadours and Trouvères - The Cantigas de Santa Maria and Iberian medieval music - Black Death Tunes of 1350 - Italian Trecento music - Medieval instrumental dance tunes - Renaissance music for lever harp, Re-creating the lost music of the Vikings, and many more.

 In Swedish music there is a saying that a tune without any decorations is like a Christmas tree without its ornaments!
-In this workshop Erik shows you how to liven up your playing by adding various types of traditonal-style ornaments.
+In this workshop you will be shown how to liven up your playing by adding various types of traditonal-style ornaments.
 They are not limited to Nordic music of course – you will learn good general-purpose ornamentation that fits all kinds of music on the harp as well as some specific tricks for Celtic and Nordic music.